 Step 2: Level up your own social and cultural competence

-SEL competencies are how educators can help learners understand themselves and others to develop the skills required to become better students and people.
+SEL competencies are a guide to show educators how they can help learners understand themselves and others to develop the skills to become better students and people.
 But before we can engage them in SEL, we must know and understand them culturally and socially.
 Otherwise, helping them learn and apply new life and social skills will likely not occur.

 For example, I teach a diverse group of students, and some belong to cultures other than my own.
 To make my lessons more engaging and relevant to them, I need to learn how to become more culturally responsive in my teaching by making meaningful connections between the content I teach and their cultures, languages and personal experiences.
 This will include learning to design lessons that accurately represent them and their interests by leveling up my knowledge base and teaching practice for effective, culturally responsive teaching (CRT).